sbrannen/spring-test-junit5/README.md

 # Running Tests in the IDE

-In order to execute the tests within an IDE, simply run [`SpringExtensionTestSuite`] as a JUnit 4 test class.
+In order to execute all of the tests within an IDE as a single suite, simply run [`SpringExtensionTestSuite`] as a JUnit 4 test class.

 ----